 In Greece the relevant Law 5007/2022 was issued in December 2022, providing details of the enforcement of the temporary solidarity contribution, which is imposed on companies with activities in the crude petroleum, natural gas and refinery sectors.
 The contribution is calculated on the taxable profits (as determined under national tax rules) in the fiscal year 2022, which are above a 20% increase of the average taxable profits in the four fiscal years starting on or after January 1st 2018, at a rate of 33% in addition to the existing income tax rate.
-Following the Decision providing specific detailed instructions on the Solidarity Contribution issued by the Greek Tax Authorities (AADE) in May 2023, the Solidarity Contribution amounts to €268.4 million, with the difference being included in "Prior year tax" on the table above.
-The final deadline for submission of the relevant return was set for July 24th and the amount is payable in 8 installments started on July 31st.
+Following the Decision providing specific detailed instructions on the Solidarity Contribution issued by the Greek Tax Authorities (AADE) in May 2023, the Solidarity Contribution amounted to \leq 268.4 million, with the difference being included in "Prior year tax" on the table above.
+Then after the submission of an amendment in the Income tax return the final amount of the Contribution was \leq 267.1 mil and the difference is included in "Prior year tax" for the three month period ended September 2023, on the table above.
+The final deadline for submission of the relevant return was set for July 24th and the amount is payable in 8 installments which started on July 31st.

-Company For the six-mont h period ended For the three mo For the three month period ended 30 June 2023 30 June 2022 30 June 2023 30 June 2022 Current tax (1,918) (377) (784) (323) Deferred tax (98) (55) 3 (78) Income Tax (expense) / credit (2,016) (432) (781) (401)
+Company For the nine-mon th period ended For the three mo nth period ended 30 September 2023 30 September 2022 30 September 2023 30 September 2022 Current tax (3,540) (625) (1,622) (247) Prior year tax (338) (338) Deferred tax 827 926 54 Income Tax (expense) / credit (3,051) (625) (1,034) (193)